pietrosaveri/Pasta-website/README.md

 ### Features

 - **Two Plate Types:**
-  - *Flat Plates:** Ideal for long pasta types like spaghetti or linguine.
+  - **Flat Plates:** Ideal for long pasta types like spaghetti or linguine.
   - **Soup Plates:** Best for deeper pasta types like penne or rigatoni.
 - **Conversion Flexibility:** Convert the number of plates to grams or convert grams to plates.
 - **User-Friendly Interface:** Easy to use, with a clean and responsive design that works on both desktop and mobile browsers.
 - **Accurate Calculations:** The converter provides precise amounts of pasta, helping users avoid over or underestimating portions.

+### How It Works

+The Pasta Converter works by allowing users to input the number of pasta plates they need or the grams of pasta they plan to cook.
+Based on the type of plate selected, the app will accurately convert the input into the corresponding grams of pasta or number of plates.